krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 If you prefer audio to text, here is a summary of this document that was produced using Google's NotebookLM.
-There are a couple of glitches here and there, and maybe a couple points where I would quibble with the interpretation, but by and large this is a remarkably accurate summary of the key things I would want someone to take away from this document.
+There are a couple of glitches here and there, and maybe a couple points where I would quibble with the interpretation, but by and large this is a remarkably astute summary of the key things I would want someone to take away from this document.

 The AI was fed this document as well as all the mathematical source material on the